 What Is the Current State of Crypto Regulation in the Philippines?

 Oversight is shared by the Bangko Sentral ng Pilipinas (BSP) and the Securities and Exchange Commission (SEC).
-The BSP licenses Virtual Asset Service Providers (VASPs) for legal fiat–crypto conversions, with AML/KYC controls under Circular No. 1108.
-The SEC regulates securities, including tokenized instruments that fit its definition, and it actively pursues unregistered offerings—especially after tighter measures introduced in 2023.
+The BSP licenses Virtual Asset Service Providers (VASPs) for legal fiat–crypto conversions and applies AML/KYC requirements under Circular No. 1108.
+The SEC regulates securities, including tokenized instruments that fit its definition, and it continues to pursue unregistered offerings—particularly after tighter enforcement actions that intensified in 2023 and continued into 2024.

 Choosing a regulated provider and pairing it with strong self-custody practices is often the difference between a routine transfer and a costly security incident.